cheng2zhang/tempering/prog/NAMD/README.spec.md

 ### spec

 This patch contains all modifications to NAMD 2.11 included in `thstat`.
-It also includes two additional changes.
+It also includes an additional change.

- 1. Reporting the alpha-carbon end-to-end distance in every step.
+ * Reporting the alpha-carbon end-to-end distance in every step.
- 2. Adding a column (first) of beta to the restart file (due to Justin).

 #### alpha-carbon end-to-end distance